linkedin/rest.li/docs/d2_quick_start.md

     }

-This tells gradle that it should use pegasus artifact version 1.20.0 from maven central repository.
+This tells gradle that it should use pegasus artifact version 1.20.0 from the maven central repository.
 This also tells gradle we have dependencies to r2 and d2 libraries.

 ## Step 1.
 Create a Server

-Create the following project structure in the ‘server’ sub-directory:
+Create the following project structure in the `server` sub-directory:

   - **d2-quickstart/**
       - **client/**